PFICs & Foreign Mutual Fund Reporting Requirements for U.S. Expats

 Most American expats understand the reporting requirements that come with U.S.-based investments such as mutual funds.
 However, they don’t typically know that the foreign mutual fund reporting requirements are much more intricate and come with additional costs for U.S. taxpayers.

-Learn more about PFICs with H&R Block, or get started on your expat taxes today and let us handle all the paperwork.
+Learn more about PFICs with H&R Block, or get started on your expat taxes today.

 What is a PFIC?